sammohith/TRIUMF_Faraday_Cup_Controls/README.md

 # TRIUMF_Faraday_Cup_Controls
-Contains the .ino and .htm files for the GRIFFIN movable faraday cup control system
+Contains the .ino and .htm files for the GRIFFIN movable faraday cup control system.

+.htm file goes on SD card, .ino goes in the Arduino IDE editor.

 Instructions for uploading code and html to arduino.